jorditost/wp-reset-theme/readme.md

 ## Summary

-The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset Wordpress Theme](https://github.com/murtaugh/HTML5-Reset-Wordpress-Theme) and the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).
+The HTML5 Reset Wordpress theme is a blank theme based on the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset-Wordpress-Theme) and the [HTML5 Reset templates](https://github.com/murtaugh/HTML5-Reset).

 ### Features